halfbakedsneed/chowdown/README.md

 ### `scope.object(pick, [options])`

-This will map the inner query values in the `pick` parameter to their results and return a promise that resolves to the mapped `object`.
+This will map the values (inner queries) in the `pick` parameter to their results and return a promise that resolves to the mapped `object`.

 #### Parameters